timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-2.md

 **Air.** The air is stale and perceptibly thin.
 The temple contains enough air for the oozes, plus 160 hours of breathable air for one creature, divided by the number of creatures present.
 For example, a party of four adventurers has 40 hours of air.
 Characters who are at rest and not undertaking activities such as moving or fighting consume half as much air.

-Once half of the breathable air is consumed, the characters suffer one level of <fetch-data type="condition">exhaustion</fetch-data> (see appendix A of the Player's Handbook).
-For each additional 10 percent of the air used up, the characters suffer one additional level of <fetch-data type="condition">exhaustion</fetch-data>.
+Once half of the breathable air is consumed, the characters suffer one level of <wc-fetch type="condition">exhaustion</wc-fetch> (see appendix A of the Player's Handbook).
+For each additional 10 percent of the air used up, the characters suffer one additional level of <wc-fetch type="condition">exhaustion</wc-fetch>.
 At 90 percent, the characters are unable to move.
 When the air is used up, they die.
-Once the first level of <fetch-data type="condition">exhaustion</fetch-data> sets in, the characters become aware that they are running out of air, and know roughly how much they have left.
+Once the first level of <wc-fetch type="condition">exhaustion</wc-fetch> sets in, the characters become aware that they are running out of air, and know roughly how much they have left.

 A lit torch or its equivalent uses up air as a character does.
 Briefer but hotter magical effects consume 1 hour of air per die of fire damage per round.
 For example, a fireball spell that deals 8d6 fire damage consumes 8 hours of air, while a fire bolt that deals 1d10 fire damage consumes 1 hour of air per use.